Hong Kong opposition slams China national security law move

-HONG KONG (AP) — Hong Kong's pro-democracy lawmakers sharply criticized China’s move to take over long-stalled efforts to enact national security legislation in the semi-autonomous territory, saying it goes against the “one country, two systems” framework that promises the city freedoms not found on the mainland.
+HONG KONG (AP) — Hong Kong pro-democracy lawmakers sharply criticized China’s move to take over long-stalled efforts to enact national security legislation in the semi-autonomous territory, saying it goes against the “one country, two systems” framework in which Beijing promised the city freedoms not found on the mainland.

-The proposed bill, submitted on the opening day of China’s national legislative session Friday, is aimed at forbidding secessionist and subversive activity, as well as foreign interference and terrorism.
-It comes after a months of pro-democracy demonstrations last year that at times descended into violence between police and protesters.
+The proposed bill, submitted Friday on the opening day of China’s national legislative session, is aimed at forbidding secessionist and subversive activity, as well as foreign interference and terrorism.
+It comes after months of pro-democracy demonstrations last year that at times descended into violence between police and protesters.

-The move, one of the most controversial items on the agenda of the National People’s Congress in years, drew strong rebukes from the U.S. government and rights groups.
-Despite that, Beijing appears to have lost patience and is determined to assert greater control and limit opposition activity following last year's protests.
+The bill, one of the most controversial items on the agenda of the National People’s Congress in years, drew strong rebukes from the U.S. government and rights groups.
+Despite that, Beijing appears to have lost patience and is determined to assert greater control in Hong Kong and limit opposition activity following last year's protests.

-He said at a press briefing by opposition parties and activists that the move shows Beijing is “directly taking control."
+He said at a news briefing by opposition parties and activists that the move shows Beijing is “directly taking control."

 “They’re trying to ban every organization in Hong Kong who dares to speak out against the Communist Party,” he said, describing it as a challenge to global values such as freedom and liberty.